There are pension benefits, disability benefits, and widow/widower benefits available in Bermuda.

 If you have not paid into the social insurance scheme, you may still qualify for disability benefit if you:

 - are a resident in Bermuda aged over 18 but under 65 years of age;

 - cannot work due to permanent physical or mental disability;

 - have been a resident in Bermuda for a continuous period of at least ten years immediately preceding the date you apply; and

 - produce a medical certificate of inability to work.

-If you feel you qualify for a disability benefit, fill out a Claim for Disability Benefit
+If you feel you qualify for a disability benefit, fill out a Disability benefit application form